scottkoons/github-slideshow/_posts/0000-01-02-scottkoons.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "From VS Code Slide"
 ---
 This is my first slide
 Use the left arrow to go back!